phetsims/phet-info/doc/phet-software-design-patterns.md

 * SUN/AccessibleValueHandler

 Mixins and traits cannot mutate the constructor signature, and also cannot have private or protected members.
-This is due to the implemention which creates an anonymous class that dynamically extends the provided Type.
+This is due to the implementation which creates an anonymous class that dynamically extends the provided Type.
 For private members, name them prefixed with an underscore (`_myPrivateProperty`).
 The constructor signature should just pass up an `args` param using the spread operator: